assely/documentation/user.md

 #### Accessing Users metadata

 Your users may hold various metadata.
-The `meta` method helps you retrieve these informations.
+The `meta` method helps you retrieve this information.
 You only need to pass metadata key under which they are stored.

 ```html
 {{ $user->meta('score') }}